 Close to the university and arts district of Maxvorstadt, the creative culture extends into fashionable Schwabing.
 Being a little more removed from the hustle and bustle of the city, you can enjoy the vibrant atmosphere with fewer rowdy tourists.

 One of the most prominent features of Schwabing is the sprawling Englischer Garten.
 Spanning over nine-hundred acres and with seventy-eight kilometres of trails, you can spend days exploring the park.
-There are tons of interesting structures to discover and plenty of facilities to ensure a fun day out for the whole family.

 The park has an interesting number of world cultures represented in its attractions.
 On an island behind the Haus der Kunst museum, you will find a Japanese teashop and garden.
 Perfect for a slice of zen, away from the hustle and bustle of the nearby city centre.